Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: Coarse-Grained Theory, Front Dynamics, and Fingering Instability

 This equation shows that proliferation-induced stresses are screened over the characteristic length $\chi$, consistent with the simulations (Fig.~\ref{fig:fig1}b).
 The continuum formulation fixes the factor $2$ in the definition of $\chi$ introduced above (see Supplementary Material).
 Together, equations~\eqref{eq:DarcyLaw} and \eqref{eq:InhHelmholtz} provides a macroscopic description linking pressure, velocity and microscopic parameters, extending previous models such as~\cite{Ye2024}.

 In the free-boundary geometry considered in Fig.~\ref{fig:fig1}, the colony expands radially with axisymmetric fields.
 Thus Eq. \eqref{eq:InhHelmholtz} can be solved in polar coordinates, determining the radial profiles of pressure and velocity that depend only on the instantaneous colony radius $R(t)$.
 The explicit derivation of these profiles is provided in the Supp.
 Material.
 Once the colony size exceeds $\chi$, the pressure saturates to $p_c$ in the bulk while the front propagates at a constant velocity $u_0$.
 Using these analytical expressions, we compare the predicted profiles with those measured in the discrete simulations of the circular colony, where pressure is computed from the overlap via Eq.~\eqref{eq:PresureOverlap}.
-As shown in Figs.~\ref{fig:fig1}g and~\ref{fig:fig1}j, the continuum theory accurately reproduces the spatial structure of the mechanical fields for different colony sizes and parameters.
+As shown in Fig.~\ref{fig:fig1}g, the continuum theory accurately reproduces the spatial structure of the mechanical fields for different colony sizes and parameters.

 Now we have established this agreement, we turn to the dynamics of the colony boundary.
 The front position of the colony is determined by the kinematic boundary condition (KBC) obtained by integrating the continuity equation \eqref{eq:ContinuityEq0} across the moving boundary at $S=0$.
-This yields $\partial_t S+\vec{u} \cdot \nabla S =0$ which closes the front evolution problem once the velocity field is known.
+This yields $\partial_t S+\vec{u} \cdot \nabla S =0$.
+For the circular expansion we found the front dynamics follows

-Although we could not find a closed-form expression for $R(t)$, the continuum theory predicts a clear crossover in the expansion dynamics (see Supplementary Material).
-For $R \ll \chi$, stresses remain weak and growth is dominated by proliferation, leading to exponential expansion.
-In contrast, for $R \gg \chi$, pressure saturates in the bulk and the front propagates at a constant velocity $\dot{R}(t)=u_0$, resulting in linear growth.
-This transition is consistent with the behavior observed in simulations in Figs.~\ref{fig:fig1}b and ~\ref{fig:fig1}c.
+where $I_0$ and $I_1$ are modified Bessel functions of the first kind of order $0$ and $1$, respectively.
+This expression describes the observed exponential-to-linear crossover observed in Figs.~\ref{fig:fig1}b and~\ref{fig:fig1}c (See Supplementary Material for details).